Drug crimes lawyer in Mississippi County, MO.

 Drug Charges in Mississippi County, MO?
-Choose Proven Legal Expertise
+You Need Experience on Your Side

-The Combs Waterkotte legal team has more than 40 years of experience and has successfully handled over 10,000 cases in the following fields and more throughout Missouri and the Mississippi County, MO area:
+The Combs Waterkotte legal team boasts more than 50 years of combined experience and has successfully handled over 10,000 cases throughout Missouri and the Mississippi County area, including:

-Drug Crimes Lawyer in Mississippi County, MO: What Determines the Severity?
+Drug Crimes Lawyer in Mississippi County, MO: How is the Severity Determined?

 A drug crime conviction in Mississippi County, MO can have far-reaching effects on your life.
 Aside from fines and prison/jail time—which vary depending on the severity of your crime—it can:

-- A tarnished reputation in your Mississippi County, MO personal and professional circles.
+- Hurting your reputation within your Mississippi County, MO community.

-Drug Crimes Lawyer in Mississippi County, MO: Know Missouri’s Controlled Substances and Penalties
+Drug Crimes Lawyer in Mississippi County, MO: Missouri’s Controlled Substances & Penalties

 The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
 Here’s a breakdown: